NathanW2/qgis-dev-tools/README.md

 # Dev tools wrapper for QGIS developers

-A single entry point tool for all the development tools used by QGIS.
+A single entry point tool for all the development tools used by QGIS devs.

 Incluldes:
- - Code format
+ - Prepare Commit

 ## Usage (TODO)

-`qgis-tools --code-format`
+`qgis-tools --prepare-commit`

 **Note** Nothing here yet so maybe visit  :)